 - Use Locations to provide a basic structure mapping your organization, either from a geographical or business perspective.

 - Use Groups to bring together teams, departments or areas of interest across your organization or within any Location.

 - For example, you could create a Global Marketing Group.
 Global Admins can then view analytics for Marketing globally, or target Surveys and Campaigns to all Marketing employees.
 Within your Atlanta Location, there may also be an Atlanta Marketeers Group to allow for closer local management and more relevant targeting.

 Users are not aware of which Groups or Locations they belong to.
 However, the structure allows for global oversight, local management and more relevant content provision.
 Thanks to a smart setup of Locations and Groups, each user can see Beekeeper content that is totally relevant to their role and their local environment, and still receive important regional, departmental and company-wide updates.

-How should I set up my organisation’s Location structure?
+How should I set up my organization’s Location structure?

 Locations is a flexible structuring tool.
 You can choose to map your organization geographically or from a business perspective.

 Put some thought into which approach works best for your business.
 Think about how communication flows currently - is it more relevant to group your employees by business unit/department or by their physical location?
 Which structure results in more relevant content and insightful analytics?